callstack/react-native-testing-library/website/docs/JestMatchers.md

 ## Setup

-You can use the built-in matchers by adding the following line to your `jest-setup.ts` file:
+You can use the built-in matchers by adding the following line to your `jest-setup.ts` file (configured using [`setupFilesAfterEnv`](https://jestjs.io/docs/configuration#setupfilesafterenv-array)):

 ```ts
 import '@testing-library/react-native/extend-expect';